developedbyalex/TownPal/features.md

 ## 📦 Core Features

 ### 🧱 Chunk-Based Claiming and Ownership
-- Towns can claim chunks using a command or GUI.
+- Towns can claim chunks using a command (/t claim)
 - Only members of a town can build or interact within claimed chunks.
-- Admins can override or edit claims.
+- Admins can override, edit or delete claims.
 - Mayors will gain x amount of claim chunks per hour

 ### 🏦 Town Bank (GUI-Based)